 How hostile are the Irish to their British masters?
-I asked one Dublin taxi diver who replied, “we’ve gone beyond all that.”
+I asked one Dublin taxi driver who replied, “We’ve gone beyond all that.”
 A moment later he was cut off by a driver sporting British license plates.
 He raced after him yelling, “You’re a bully!
 You’re a bloody British bully!”
 I thought he would haul him out of the car and beat him up.
-So much for being beyond all that.
+So much for being ‘beyond all that.’

 The morning after Sinn Fein and the DUP announced their power-sharing agreement, I was scheduled to speak about my book on Radio Ulster.
-When asked what I thought of the new political arrangement, I responded that it seemed similar to the two-party system in the United States – one talks right, the other talks left, and they both do the same thing.
-I suspect the host disliked my answer, because he cut the interview short.
+When asked what I thought of the new political arrangement, I responded that it seemed similar to the two-party system in the United States – one talks right, the other talks left, and both do the same thing.
+The host disliked my answer and cut the interview short.

-Many Republicans cannot understand how a party that stands for Irish independence could join with British loyalists to administer Northern Ireland for Britain.
+Many Republicans cannot understand how Sinn Fein, a party that stands for Irish independence, could join with British loyalists to administer Northern Ireland for Britain.

 The answer to this betrayal lies in economics.
-Ireland, including Northern Ireland, is experiencing an economic boom, and civil war isn’t good for business.
-When Britain refused to consider Irish independence, the Irish middle class did what it always has done – it chose prosperity over principles.
+Ireland is experiencing an economic boom, and civil war is not good for business.
+When Britain refused to consider Irish independence, the Irish middle class did what it always does – it chose prosperity over principles.

 I was introduced to Republicans who had lost loved ones in the fight for liberation.
 Their bitterness and anger at Sinn Fein’s betrayal was palpable.
 Many young Republicans still languish in jail as political prisoners with no hope of release.
 I saw buildings demolished by fire and others riddled with bullets.
 I learned of youngsters who had been tortured and killed.
 I met one old soldier whose vacant eyes seemed fixed on some distant horror.

-Middle-class areas of Belfast had no dividing walls, no patriotic bunting, no curb stones sporting the colors of the opposing sides.
-Capitalism doesn’t need to divide the middle class; its loyalty is assured.
+Middle-class areas of Belfast had no dividing walls, no patriotic bunting, no curb stones sporting the colors of opposing sides.
+The ruling class does not need to divide the middle class because their loyalty can be bought.
 In contrast, the working class must be divided.
-They are the majority, and their unity is what the capitalists most fear.
+They are the majority, and their unity is what capitalists fear most.

 The Independent Workers’ Union conference was the highlight of my trip.
 I’ve attended many labor gatherings, but this one held a special meaning.
 After so much sacrifice, loss, and betrayal, people still wanted to fight!
 I was moved to tears.

 We met fishermen from Lough Neagh who had been dealt a setback and chose to keep fighting.
 A fired social worker was also fighting back.
 One activist reported on a protest against the sale of common lands.
 Another informed us of the campaign against water charges.
-There were veterans of the class war and young workers with babes in their arms.
+Veterans of the class war sat next to young workers with babes in their arms.

 As long as there is no justice there will be no peace.
 As long as any one of us remains oppressed, none of us can be free.